 When I returned his call the next day, he told me that he and his girlfriend told the kids on Saturday, the day before Mother’s Day.
 He added that he was surprised that THEY didn’t tell me when they got home.
-Let the record reflect that the kids got home — on Mother’s Day).
+Let the record reflect that the kids got home — on Mother’s Day.

 So, to recap, summarize and conclude:

-My ex-husband had dropped the kids home on Mother’s Day assuming that they would tell me that he was getting married.
-That they would tell me this — ON MOTHER’S DAY!
+My ex-husband dropped the kids home on Mother’s Day assuming that they would inform me that he was getting married.
+He thought that they would tell me this — ON MOTHER’S DAY!
 This was his plan.
 And when that plan failed, he left me a voicemail on a landline I don’t answer and that he had been requested not to use.

 There’s really no good way to hear this news, but there are really bad ways to announce it, and this was one of them, well actually two: one failed attempt at getting the kids to tell me on Mother’s Day, and another stealth voice mail message about dresses on a phone I don’t answer.

 But kudos to my kids who had enough sense not to rush in with this information on Mother’s Day.
 None of them said anything (and they don’t usually work well together) yet they must have sensed that Mother’s Day was not the day to tell me — or perhaps they sensed correctly it was not their place to tell me.

 Or maybe they thought I already knew?

 Regardless, and putting my feelings about the marriage aside, I gotta give props to my kids.
 And hugs.